mercurius-js/mercurius/README.md

 gateway.listen(3001);
 ```

-#### Manually refresh schema inside Gateway mode
+#### Programmatically refresh federated schemas in Gateway mode

-Service which uses Gateway mode can obtain a new version of schema manually.
-A developer needs to execute method `.refresh()` from `application.graphql.gateway`.
-This method can return a new schema or null (when it's not changed).
+The service acting as the Gateway can manually trigger re-fetching the federated schemas programmatically by calling the `application.graphql.gateway.refresh()` method.
+The method either returns the newly generated schema or `null` if no changes have been discovered.

 ```js
 const Fastify = require("fastify");